Why You Need an Internal NetSuite Expert on Your Implementation Team

 This is the part that gets overlooked.
 NetSuite implementations move fast, and the consultants are fluent in a vocabulary your business teams aren't: SuiteFlow, SuiteScript, saved search criteria vs. results, custom segments, subsidiary hierarchies, revenue recognition rules, item fulfillment workflows.

-- Instead of accepting a data migration plan at face value, someone is reviewing the CSV mappings and catching that your item categories don't align with the proposed hierarchy
+When your internal resource speaks that language, the conversations change.
+Instead of your team nodding along in a design session, someone is asking "Why are we using a MAP/REDUCE script here instead of a scheduled workflow?"
+Instead of accepting a data migration plan at face value, someone is reviewing the CSV mappings and catching that your item categories don't align with the proposed hierarchy.

 You're not replacing the implementation partner.
 You're making sure your company has a voice in the room that can go toe-to-toe with them on technical decisions.
 The partner works for you, but without internal expertise, it doesn't always feel that way.